jenn-williams/BellaNove/README.md

 # Bella Nove
-Work from July 16 to September 12.
+Work from July 16 to November 7.

 ## Contents
 - [Code](#code)